DA0-DA0/dao-dao-ui/packages/stateful/hooks/useWebSocket.README.md

 wrapping them in a `useCallback` to `onMessage`, and it's also safe to pass `fallback` as a dependency to other hooks without causing unnecessary re-renders.

+### What about `useOnWebSocketMessage`?

+`useOnWebSocketMessage` is the same as the above hook, except it contains an extra argument at the beginning for a list of channel names to apply the handler to.
+Under the hood, `useOnDaoWebSocketMessage` simply uses `useOnWebSocketMessage` with one channel—the current DAO.

 ## Example